-CRM systems make it possible for you to communicate with your customers on a regular basis.
+CRM systems make it possible for you to communicate with your customers regularly.
 It also allows you to keep them in touch with your brand.
-Some CRM systems make it possible to personalise your communication with customers such as by adding their names to target campaigns or emails.
+Some CRM systems make it possible to personalise your communication with customers by adding their names to target campaigns or emails.
 This improves the customer experience and increases lead conversion.

 Consolidating customer data

 A CRM system can collect and organise customer data.
-It keeps track of basic information such as names, email addresses and phone numbers and adds them to a database that you can easily access.
-It becomes a central location for all your customer information.
+It keeps track of basic information, such as names, email addresses, and phone numbers, and adds them to a database that you can easily access.
+Therefore, it is a central location for all your customer information.
 You can use this data to generate more leads and improve customer interactions.

 Increased sales opportunities

 CRM systems make it possible for you to track the sales process and identify any gaps or areas that need to be improved.
 It also tracks your customer purchasing patterns.
-This gives you some insight on what you can utilise to close more deals and attract new leads and customers.
+This gives you insights into what you can utilise to close more deals and attract new leads and customers.